Anti-Aging Skin Care for After Menopause

 - Squalane, ceramides, sodium PCA and other nice skin hydrating ingredients.
 (These are also in my products and play a nice supporting role.)

-What about post menopause crepey, thin, dry, withering skin on the rest of the body?
+What is the best post menopause skin care for crepey, thin, dry, withering skin on the rest of the body?

 It's really important!